rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

 #### Level Design:
-    - Used high-quality graphics elements and integrated top-tier character models for both players and enemies, including the boss character
+    - Used high-quality graphics elements and integrated top-tier character models for both players and enemies, including the boss character.
     - Strategically positioned enemy spawners and their respective regions in the game.

 #### Enchanced Camera Tracking